ChelabsWeb/ProyectoWeb-somosNMD-v-Final/docs/front-end-spec.md

 - Hero portrait with GTA VI–style mask reveal overlaid copy (“ENTER THE WORLD OF NMD”).
 - Floating nav markers + “Listen on Spotify” CTA.

-**Interaction Notes:** Loader eases to hero using GSAP timeline; nav markers fade/slide in after transition; hero responds to cursor tilt within ±6°.
+**Interaction Notes:** On scroll, the hero image zooms out.
+Simultaneously, a transparent SVG logo mask zooms in from fullscreen, revealing the hero image through its outline while the background fades to black.
+The animation is synchronized using GSAP ScrollTrigger and Lenis for smooth scrolling.
+The hero may also respond to cursor tilt within ±6°.

 **Design File Reference:** Figma Frame `Loader-Hero_v01`.